kushalcodes/accept-cookie-js/README.md

     </script>
 ---
 ### Use
-- Load the library and initialize it on onload to use, eg:
+- View index.html for an example use
-- View index.html for an example
+- Load the library and initialize it on onload to use:

 ```javascript
     window.onload = () => {